Comparison of top chess players throughout history: Elo system

-Average rating over time

-The average Elo rating of top players has risen over time.
+In 1970, FIDE adopted the Elo rating system for rating current players, so one way to compare players of different eras is to compare their peak Elo ratings.
+However, due to rating inflation, such a comparison would unduly favor more recent players.
 For instance, the average of the top 10 active players rose from 2751 in July 2000 to 2794 in July 2014, a 43-point increase in 14 years.
 The average rating of the top 100 players, meanwhile, increased from 2644 to 2703, a 59-point increase.
-Many people believe that this rise is mostly due to an anomaly known as ratings inflation, making it impractical to compare players of different eras.

-Elo said it was futile to attempt to use ratings to compare players from different eras and that they could only measure the strength of a player as compared to their contemporaries.
+Elo himself said it was futile to attempt to use ratings to compare players from different eras and that they could only measure the strength of a player as compared to their contemporaries.
 He also stated that the process of rating players was in any case rather approximate—he compared it to "the measurement of the position of a cork bobbing up and down on the surface of agitated water with a yard stick tied to a rope and which is swaying in the wind".

+To account for the impact of rating inflation, the table below ranks players by the largest obtained difference between their rating and that of the World No. 100.
+This largest difference does not necessarily coincide with a player's highest rating by raw value.
+The table is incomplete; as of September 2026, only players who have once established a rating of at least 2785 are included, but others who are not included may have a higher Δ. While the table is indicative of players' peak strength, it does not account for a player's longevity.